PROJECTElevating Alternatives to Arrest in Response to Unsheltered Homelessness

 construction of a apartment building

-Addressing homelessness through law enforcement isn’t working.
 People forced to endure unsheltered homelessness are often trapped in a homelessness-jail cycle, rotating in and out of jails, shelters, emergency rooms, detoxification facilities, and other emergency services.
 This cycle is costly and ineffective for community budgets that fund public services, and it fails to give people experiencing homelessness the help they need.
-The COVID-19 pandemic and the call of the Black Lives Matter movement to shift resources away from police and toward community supports have increased attention on ways to better address homelessness and keep everyone safe.

-We’re elevating evidence-based strategies—rooted in the Housing First approach—that can help communities disrupt the status quo and more effectively address unsheltered homelessness, stably house people, and break the homelessness-jail cycle.
+We’re elevating evidence-based strategies—rooted in the Housing First approach—that can help communities disrupt the status quo and more effectively address unsheltered homelessness, house people, and break the homelessness-jail cycle.

 New resources